lumeland/lume.land/docs/getting-started/shared-data.md

 order: 5
 ---

-In [the previous step](./reuse-layouts.md) we have created two pages using the same layout, by setting the same `layout` variable in each.
+In [the previous step](./reuse-layouts.md) we created two pages using the same layout, by setting the same `layout` variable in each.
 This can be fine for a few pages but what if you have tens, hundreds, or thousands of pages using the same layout? `_data` files to the rescue!

 ## Create a _data file

-In your project directory create a `_data.yml` file with the following content:
+In your project directory, create a `_data.yml` file with the following content:

 <lume-code>